helfer/flexible-spark-streaming/README.md

 I suggest we implement it in python, because we're all familiar with that and it will allow us to use the python shell to play around and submit queries with.

+Once we have the basic system wired up, there's plenty more we could do:

+* Support more complex queries and build an actual parser for our syntax
+* Do more optimizations in the scheduler
+* Make the scheduler optimize even when queries come and go asynchronously make the system write the output to MongoDB and use Meteor to keep clients updated when new results come in.
+* automatically add new nodes to the cluster if utilization exceeds a threshold.
+* etc.